by Erin Marissa Russell

 Honey Locust Versus Black Locust Trees: Differences

-- The botanical name for black locust trees is Robinia pseudoacacia, and the botanical name for honey locust trees is Gleditsia triacanthos.
+- The botanical or scientific name for the black locust trees is Robinia pseudoacacia, and the botanical name for honey locust trees is Gleditsia triacanthos.
 The black locust tree also has the common names of false acacia tree or yellow locust tree.
-Honey locust trees can be called thorny honey locust or thorny locust trees, or the name can be styled as one word: honeylocust.
+Honey locust trees can be called thorny honey locust or thorny locust trees, or you can see the common name as one word: honeylocust.

 - Honey locust trees can grow larger than black locust trees at maturity.
-While wild black locust trees can stretch up to 80 feet high, most specimens top out at 50 feet, whereas honey locust trees can reach up to 100 feet tall.
+While wild black locust trees can stretch up to 80 feet high, most specimens of mature trees top out at 50 feet, whereas the honey locust is a large tree that can reach up to 100 feet tall.

-- Black locust trees are more adaptable to different types of soil than honey locust trees are.
-While a black locust will happily grow in drought, clay soil, poor soil, soil that contains salt, or on the banks of a river as long as the soil provides good drainage, the honey locust tree needs soil that is rich and moist to really flourish.
+- Black locust trees are more adaptable to different types of soil than honey locust trees.
+A black locust will happily grow in drought, clay soil, poor soil, soil that contains salt, or on the banks of a river as long as there are well-drained soils.
+The honey locust tree needs soil that is rich and moist to really flourish.
 The honey locust tree can be cultivated in soil that doesn’t have plenty of moisture, contains high levels of salt, is made of clay, or has a high pH level, but the honey locust tree will be more vulnerable to pests and diseases due to the stress of adapting to these environments.

-- In the midwestern United States, black locust trees are considered an invasive weed because of the speed at which they reproduce by root suckers and self-seeding.
+- In the midwestern United States, black locust trees are considered an invasive species because they are a fast-growing tree that can rapidly reproduce by root suckering and self-seeding.
 In many areas, it is not advised to introduce black locust trees because of this tendency to be invasive.
 The honey locust tree is not invasive.

 As you can tell, the similarity between the names of these two tree varieties isn’t where their likeness ends.
 However, there are plenty of differences that can help you to tell the difference between black locust and honey locust trees.
 After reading our explanation, you should be able to identify each of these trees and tell the difference between them when you see them in the wild, as well as learning about what makes them alike and different.